howech/First/README.md

 First
 =====
-Hi, Lemoms are really yummy but are bad for your teeth.
+Hi, Lemons are really yummy but are bad for your teeth.